-Honey Boo Boo Mom, ‘Mama’ June Shannon’s Extreme Weight Loss: ‘From Not To Hot’
+Honey Boo Boo Mom, ‘Mama June’ Shannon’s Extreme Weight Loss: ‘From Not To Hot’

 If you are a fan of the reality TV show Here Comes Honey Boo Boo, then you will be aware of Honey Boo Boo’s mom, “Mama June” Shannon.
-There is no doubt that Mama June is a controversial figure, she rose to prominence as a reality TV star through the medium of children’s beauty pageants.
-Many view Mama June as a foul-mouthed “redneck,” who has exploited her daughter, Alana “Honey Boo Boo” Thompson, in pursuit of fame and fortune.
+There is no doubt that Mama June is a controversial figure; she rose to prominence as a reality TV star through the medium of children’s beauty pageants.
+Many view Mama June as a foul-mouthed redneck who has exploited her daughter, Alana “Honey Boo Boo” Thompson, in pursuit of fame and fortune.
 Yet fans of Here Comes Honey Boo Boo loved the show, and they view Mama June as someone who has used the opportunities that came her way to better her family’s lives.

-As recently reported in the Inquisitr, Mama June will soon be back on our screens, in a reality show of her own.
+As recently reported by the Inquisitr, Mama June will soon be back on our screens in a reality show of her own.
 The WE TV show is titled Mama June: From Not To Hot, and it premieres this coming weekend.
-On this occasion, the focus moves away from Honey Boo Boo, as it tracks Mama June’s weight loss transformation.
-According to AOL Entertainment the viewers will see Mama June scale down from 380 lbs. to a slim size four.
+On this occasion, the focus moves away from Honey Boo Boo as it tracks Mama June’s weight loss transformation.
+According to AOL Entertainment, viewers will see Mama June scale down from 380 pounds to a slim size four.
 They say that Mama June’s weight loss transformation is the most shocking in reality TV history.

-Of course, this is reality TV, so Mama June’s weight loss transformation would not be exciting viewing unless it had a little controversy to inflame the viewers, and to keep them watching the show.
+Of course, this is reality TV, so Mama June’s weight loss transformation would not be exciting viewing unless it had a little controversy to inflame the viewers and to keep them watching the show.
 In Mama June: From Not To Hot, fans of Here Comes Honey Boo Boo will see Mama June undergo weight loss surgery.
-Mama June had a gastric band fitted, and then had follow up surgery to remove pounds of loose skin.
+Mama June had a gastric band fitted and then had follow-up surgery to remove pounds of loose skin.

 Gastric surgery is not something that should be taken lightly, and no doubt Mama June will be accused of putting herself under the surgeon’s knife for cash.